thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

  * Editing code.
   	* Atom: for editing source code and text (HTML/CSS/JavaScript/Ruby/...)
  * Run code.
 Engineers are constantly testing and using their apps
- 	* Chrome: a good webbrowser for running and debugging websites.
+ 	* Chrome: a good web browser for running and debugging websites.
  	* The Command Line: for running servers, scripts, and so much more.
  * Commit code to the master codebase. when the code works, it has to be saved.
  	* Git: a "version control" system that helps devs collaborate and save code.

 Finally, we're also going to have you install Homebrew, a "package manager".
 Frequently developers will need to install another tool or library.
 Package managers makes installing software much easier.
 Because it makes everything else so much easier, we're going to start with Homebrew.

-##Excercises - Install the Following Tools
+## Excercises - Install the Following Tools

 ### Homebrew